What is Intemerate?

 Here’s the Issue

-Many economists understand that our present national accounting standards– GDP or Gross Domestic Product– need revision if we are to reverse the economic drive most contributing to environmental degradation, resource depletion, biodiversity loss, climate change, poverty, inequality, and many of the fragility factors that have contributed to the loss of our environmental security and wellbeing.
+Many economists understand that our present national accounting standards — GDP or Gross Domestic Product — need revision if we are to reverse the economic drive most contributing to environmental degradation, resource depletion, biodiversity loss, climate change, poverty, inequality, and the fragility factors that have eroded our environmental security and wellbeing.

-While there are several alternative indicators proposing how we should account for consumption, production, distribution, and exchange of goods and services, what makes the intemerate accounting equation unique is that our program does not simply adjust national accounts by adding new natural capital accounts or create new nature-based asset classes benefitting large economies.
+While there are several alternative indicators proposing how we should account for consumption, production, distribution, and exchange, what makes the intemerate accounting equation unique is that our program does not simply adjust national accounts by adding new natural capital accounts or create new nature-based asset classes benefitting large economies.

-Responding to global demands for environmental and social responsibility (ESR), Sustainable Development Goals (SDGs), Debt Service Suspension Initiatives (DSSI), and Free Prior and Informed Consent (FPIC), the Intemerate Equation could provide a bottom-up pathway for Indigenous peoples, impacted local communities, and developing countries to value environmental data with real-world evidence-based assessments and outcomes.
+Responding to global demands for environmental and social responsibility (ESR), Sustainable Development Goals (SDGs), Free Prior and Informed Consent (FPIC), and emerging frameworks for data governance, the Intemerate Equation provides a bottom-up pathway for indigenous peoples, impacted local communities, and Global South economies to assert control over their ecological data — with real-world, evidence-based assessments and outcomes.

 Our Solution

 Intemerate Earth seeks to promote partnerships in regional and global collectives.
-Intemerate Accounting was initially developed in programs and workshops convened by the Institute of Mission and Research (IMR), Pacific Theological College (PTC), the Pacific Conference of Churches (PCC), and the Oceanic Centre for Arts, Culture, and Pacific Studies at the University of the South Pacific (USP), as part of the “Reweaving the Ecological Mat” initiative, as well as the Framework for Pacific Regionalism, Pacific Island Forum/Secretariat (PIF).
+This work builds on programs and workshops convened by the Institute of Mission and Research (IMR), Pasifika Communities University (PCU), the Pacific Conference of Churches (PCC), the University of the South Pacific (USP), and the Pacific Islands Forum, as part of the “Reweaving the Ecological Mat” initiative.
 We have received support from the World Council of Churches (WCC) and the G20 Interfaith Forum.
-Intemerate Accounting embraces indigenous and customary peoples, women, at-risk communities, and can be adjusted for local and regional governments.

 Reweaving the Ecological Mat Conference, Suva, Fiji, 2019.